anbarief/actuarydesk/actuarial_tables.md

 ### actuarial_tables

 In current version, the available tables are only mortality tables.
+The tables are collected from: https://www.ons.gov.uk/ , https://mort.soa.org/.

 ## Usage example: